 In payroll, the more control you have, the less likely things are to spin out of, well, control!
 When turning over your payroll functions to external parties, you give up a big chunk of the power to determine how your payroll is administered.
 Losing control of your payroll can lead to serious challenges that don't exist under in-house payroll solutions.

 In-house payroll solutions come with the ability to correct errors faster since there is no need to wait for the external contractor to do it.
-When an employee picks up an error, they simply report the mistake to HR, and the payroll team corrects it in a flash.
+When an employee picks up a payroll mistake, they simply report the mistake to HR, and the payroll team corrects it in a flash.

 Many businesses spend vast amounts of money, time, and effort on skills development and learning programs.
 Besides the invaluable experience gained by managing payroll in-house, as employees develop their own methods that compliment your business' unique payroll needs, so, too, does their competency to solve other finance-related problems.
 Skills developed in-house improve relationships and interactions in the workplace.
 Employees are also much more likely to prefer working with a team of professional peers than with a faceless contractor they've never met.